Smiling man sitting at a table in his home and looking at a laptop.

 Golden Gate University offers degree programs in multiple learning modalities designed to meet the needs of working adults and learners around the world.
 To ensure consistency across academic, administrative, and student communications, the University has established the following official definitions for program, course, and class modalities.

-• Program Modality – How your overall degree is structured (Hybrid or Online)
+• Program Modality – How your overall degree is structured (Online, Hybrid, or In-Person)

-• Course Modality – How a specific course meets (In-Person, Zoom, Online, or Hybrid)
+• Course Modality – How a specific course is structured (Online, Hybrid, or In-Person)

-• Class Session – Each meeting of your course, whether on campus, live on Zoom, or on-demand
+• Class Session – Each meeting of your course, whether on campus, live online, or on-demand

 Each program modality defines which types of courses it includes.
-For example, a hybrid program blends on-campus and online courses, while an online program is delivered fully online—mostly on-demand with some live Zoom sessions.
+For example, a hybrid program includes courses with a blend of on-campus and online components, while an online program is delivered fully online.

 Please review the Quick Guide below for detailed descriptions and examples.